 Hemp was once considered to be one of the most useful fibres known to men, because so much could be made of it.
 It was used for making garments as well as for making ropes and sails, the filling of cushions, feeding of live stock etc. In fact this versatility hasn’t changed: new applications include the use of hemp in biodegradable composites, interior and cosmetics.
-Hemp is generally seen as one of the most sustainable materials for fashion.
+Hemp is generally considered to be one of the most sustainable materials for fashion.

 Jerseys from 100% hemp or in blends with organic cotton and elastane.